ks379294/cse15l-lab-reports/lab3.md

 ## Command 1
 The command used here is `-type`
 Give 2 examples of using it on files and directories from `./technical`:
+Example 1: Using `-type` for a socket in the directory, code block that shows the command and its output:

 ```
 (base) administrator@Administrators-MacBook-Pro docsearch % find technical -type s
 (base) administrator@Administrators-MacBook-Pro docsearch %
 ```

+Write a sentence or two about what it’s doing and why it’s useful: This is telling me that tere are no socket files in `./technical` directory.
+That is why there is no printed output, because no socket files have been found.
+This is useful because it can tell me immediately there are no socket files without me having to do a manual search.

-Example 1: Using `-type` for a socket in the directory
+Example 2: Using `-type` to get directories in the directory, code block that shows the command and its output:
 ```
 (base) administrator@Administrators-MacBook-Pro docsearch % find technical -type d
 technical